Wisconsin's 76th Assembly district

-The 76th Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in south-central Wisconsin, the district is contained entirely within the city of Madison in central Dane County, and covers all of the Madison Isthmus.
-It comprises much of downtown Madison, including the Wisconsin State Capitol, the Wisconsin Historical Society, the historic State Street pedestrian mall, the Kohl Center, and part of the University of Wisconsin–Madison campus.
+The 76th Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in south-central Wisconsin, the district is contained entirely within central Dane County.
+It includes the village of Maple Bluff and downtown and east side areas of the city of Madison, including most of the Madison Isthmus.
+The district contains landmarks such as the Wisconsin State Capitol, Wisconsin Governor's Mansion, Monona Terrace, Warner Park, Lake View Sanatorium, and part of the campus of Madison Area Technical College.
 The district is represented by Democrat Francesca Hong, since January 2021.
-Representative Hong is the first—and, currently, the only—Asian America member of the Wisconsin Legislature.

-The 76th Assembly District is located within Wisconsin's 26th Senate district, along with the 77th and 78th Assembly districts.
+The 76th Assembly district is located within Wisconsin's 26th Senate district, along with the 77th and 78th Assembly districts.